Montana Draw Odds & Application Guide

 Stop guessing at draw odds and start running the actual numbers for your bonus point level, your target species, and your timeline.

 Montana’s draw system rewards hunters who understand the math and commit to a long-term strategy.
-The bonus point squared formula isn’t random chance — it’s compounding advantage that pays off for those who plan ahead, apply consistently, and target the right districts for their point level.
+The weighted bonus point formula isn’t random chance — it’s compounding advantage that pays off for those who plan ahead, apply consistently, and target the right districts for their point level.
 Start building your application strategy today.